-Assist us mercifully with thy help, O Lord God of our salvation, that we may enter with joy upon the contemplation of those mighty acts, whereby thou hast given us life and immortality; through Jesus Christ our Lord.
+Assist us mercifully with your help, O Lord God of our salvation, that we may enter with joy upon the contemplation of those mighty acts, whereby you have given us life and immortality; through Jesus Christ our Lord.
 Amen.

-The Prophetic Anthem (choir)

-O Jerusalem, look toward the East, and behold: lift up thine eyes, O Jerusalem and behold the power of thy King!

 The Gospel of the Triumphal Entry

 Luke 19:28-40

 Jesus went on ahead, going up to Jerusalem.
 When he had come near Bethphage and Bethany, at the place called the Mount of Olives, he sent two of the disciples, saying, "Go into the village ahead of you, and as you enter it you will find tied there a colt that has never been ridden.
 Untie it and bring it here.
 If anyone asks you, 'Why are you untying it?' just say this, 'The Lord needs it.'
 So those who were sent departed and found it as he had told them.
 As they were untying the colt, its owners asked them, "Why are you untying the colt?"
 They said, "The Lord needs it."
 Then they brought it to Jesus; and after throwing their cloaks on the colt, they set Jesus on it.
 As he rode along, people kept spreading their cloaks on the road.
 As he was now approaching the path down from the Mount of Olives, the whole multitude of the disciples began to praise God joyfully with a loud voice for all the deeds of power that they had seen, saying, "Blessed is the king who comes in the name of the Lord!
 Peace in heaven, and glory in the highest heaven!"
 Some of the Pharisees in the crowd said to him, "Teacher, order your disciples to stop."
 He answered, "I tell you, if these were silent, the stones would shout out."

 The Blessing of the Palms

 Celebrant The Lord be with you.

-People And with thy spirit.
+People And also with you.

-Celebrant Let us give thanks unto our Lord God.

-People It is meet and right so to do.

-Celebrant It is right to praise thee, Almighty God, for the acts of love by which thou hast redeemed us through thy Son Jesus Christ our Lord.
+Celebrant Let us give thanks to the Lord our God.
+People It is right to give him thanks and praise.
+Celebrant It is right to praise you, Almighty God, for the acts of love by which you have redeemed us through your Son Jesus Christ our Lord.
 On this day he entered the holy city of Jerusalem in triumph, and was proclaimed as King of kings by those who spread their garments and branches of palm along his way.
-Those who have already received their palms now raise their palms in the direction of the Celebrant for the blessing.

-Bless, O Lord, these branches.
-Let them be for us signs of his victory, and grant that we who bear them in his name may ever hail him as our King, and follow him in the way that leadeth to eternal life; who liveth and reigneth in glory with thee and the Holy Spirit, now and for ever.
+Those who already have their palms now raise them in the direction of the Celebrant for the following blessing.
+Let these branches be for us signs of his victory, and grant that we who bear them in his name may ever hail him as our King, and follow him in the way that leads to eternal life; who lives and reigns in glory with you and the Holy Spirit, now and for ever.
 Amen.
-As the following responsive words are sung, the palms are distributed to those who have not yet received them.
+As the following responsive words are said, the palms are distributed to those who have not yet received them.
+The words may be repeated until all have received.
+Blessed is he who comes in the name of the Lord: People Hosanna in the highest.

+The Procession

-The Procession When all have received their palms, the following call to procession is sung.
+When all have received their palms, the following call to procession is said.

+Celebrant Let us go forth in peace.